Lisa Strausfeld: Career

 In 1996, Strausfeld and two MIT classmates launched Perspecta, a software company in San Francisco that made visual user-interfaces for large databases.
 It was sold to Excite@Home in 1999.
 After the sale of the company, Strausfeld joined Quokka Sports, staying until the company folded in the early 2000s.
+In 2002 Strausfeld joined design firm Pentagram (see below for details).

-In 2006, Strausfeld was hired as a Senior Scientist of the Gallup Organization, and worked there until she left to establish Major League Politics (MLP) in 2011, and subsequently left MLP a year later to head up Bloomberg's data visualization efforts.
+In 2006, while still at Pentagram, Strausfeld was hired as a Senior Scientist of the Gallup Organization, and worked there until she left to establish Major League Politics (MLP) in 2011, and subsequently left MLP a year later to head up Bloomberg's data visualization efforts.
 In 2015, Strausfeld returned to the Gallup Organization, serving as Acting Global Creative Director until 2017, when she took a position with The New School as a Senior Research Fellow until 2020.

 While at The New School, Strausfeld worked with Glowbox, a design studio in Portland, Oregon, to develop a virtual reality prototype that displays a three-dimensional timeline of women's history, based on The New Historia, a women's history project by Gina Luria Walker in 2018.

-Strausfeld also worked with architecture firms Ennead Architects and Diller Scofidio + Renfro, the arts group Creative Time, Brown University, Columbia Business School, New York’s redeveloped Moynihan Station, and the and information visualizations for The New York Times, during her career.
+Strausfeld also worked with architecture firms Ennead Architects and Diller Scofidio + Renfro, the arts group Creative Time, Brown University, Columbia Business School, New York’s redeveloped Moynihan Station, and the information visualizations for The New York Times during her career.

 Strausfeld now serves as the Vice President of design of System, Inc. She is also the founder of Informationart, where she serves as an information architect, data visualization entrepreneur and principal.